VFPX/VFPXDeployment/docs/ThorUpdate.md

 ### First time task to deploy

 In order for Thor to know about your project, it needs a Thor updater program named Thor_Update_{AppID}.prg.
-The build process creates that PRG in the BuildProcess folder if mising and then doesn't update it again after that.
+The build process creates that PRG in the BuildProcess folder if missing and then doesn't update it again after that.

 You can test that the updater PRG works by copying it to Thor\Tools\Updates\My Updates under your Thor installation folder.
 Then choose *Check for Updates* from the Thor menu.
-The tool should appear in the CFU dialog in italics, and installing it should work.
+The tool should appear in the CFU dialogue in italics, and installing it should work.

 Once you confirm the update process works, zip Thor_Update_{AppID}.prg and email it to the VFPX administrators (<a href="mailto:projects@vfpx.org">projects@vfpx.org</a>).
 They'll add it to the Thor repository so Thor knows about your project.

 > Note to admins: see [How to contribute to Thor](https://github.com/VFPX/Thor/blob/master/.github/CONTRIBUTING.md) for instructions to handle the new Thor_Update_{AppID}.prg.

 ### Checking for updates
-Now that Thor knows about your project, the next time a user chooses *Check for Updates* from the Thor menu in VFP, Thor will download {AppID}Version.txt from the ThorUpdater folder of your repository, see that the project is available to be installed or a new version is ready for download, and display it to the user in the update dialog.
+Now that Thor knows about your project, the next time a user chooses *Check for Updates* from the Thor menu in VFP, Thor will download {AppID}Version.txt from the ThorUpdater folder of your repository, see that the project is available to be installed or a new version is ready for download, and display it to the user in the update dialogue.

 If the user chooses to install the project or the update, Thor downloads {AppID}.zip from the ThorUpdater folder of your repository and unzips it in the appropriate folder on your machine (the {AppName} subdirectory of either the Thor\Tools\Apps or Thor\Tools\Components, depending on the Component setting in ProjectSettings.txt, subdirectory of the main Thor folder) and creates {AppID}VersionFile.txt in that folder so it knows what version the user has so they aren't prompted about an update until the next release.

 ## Test your project
 To test your project, push to your remote repository.
 Add the file *Thor_Update_{AppID}.prg* to the `"Thor\Thor\Tools\Updates\My Updates"` subdirectory in Thor folder, and run Thors *Check for Updates*.
 See [Anatomy of a VFPX Project](https://doughennig.blogspot.com/2023/05/anatomy-of-vfpx-project.html)  by Doug Hennig around around 57:00 for more information.

+## Example
+There is no explicit example project provided.
+Anyway, [VFPX Deployment](https://github.com/VFPX/VFPXDeployment) in itself is a VFPX Deployment project, so it might be a good idea to understand this project.
+A brief help is given in [VFPX Deployment](.\vfpxdeployment.md)

 ## See also
 - https://git-scm.com/